-Kitsap Peninsula is rich with arts and culture; from museums showcasing the region's culture, art and history to dozens of venues featuring live theater, dance and music.
-Use the Search Filter and Events Calendar to find a wide range of activities for all ages and interests.
-Read our blog for a suggested two-day itinerary that highlights the Kitsap Peninsula's history and culture.
+Kitsap Peninsula is rich with arts and culture, from museums showcasing the region's diverse people, creations and history to dozens of venues featuring live theater, dance and music.
+Use the Search Filter and Events Calendar to find a range of activities for all ages and interests.
+Read our blog for a suggested two-day itinerary that highlights Kitsap Peninsula's history and culture.

-Thousands of years before European exploration charted the waters of Puget Sound, several large communities of native people inhabited this area.
-Local tribes include Suquamish Tribe and the Port Gamble S'Klallam Tribe.
-One of the most famous tribal elders is Chief Seattle, ancestral leader of the Suquamish Tribe.
+Thousands of years before European exploration charted the waters of Puget Sound, several large communities of native people inhabited the area.
+Local tribes include the Suquamish and the Port Gamble S'Klallam.
+One of the most famous tribal elders is Chief Seattle, ancestral leader of the Suquamish.
 Click here to see his restored gravesite.

-More than 150 years ago early settlers depended on water-based transport to move goods and people giving birth to the Mosquito Fleet.
-Thanks to Kitsap Transit, visitors can still hop abroad the historic Carlisle II - from the original Mosquito Fleet still in in operation today.
-Runs weekdays between Bremerton and Port Orchard about every 30-minutes. $2 cash only.
+More than 150 years ago, settlers depended on water-based transport to move goods and people, giving birth to the Mosquito Fleet.
+Thanks to Kitsap Transit, visitors can still hop abroad the historic Carlisle II — a relic of the original Mosquito Fleet still in operation today.
+It runs weekdays between Bremerton and Port Orchard about every 30 minutes.
+The cost is $2 (cash only, please).
 Click for schedule.
 Learn more about the Mosquito Fleet at the Kitsap County Historical Society & Museum and the Sidney Museum in Port Orchard.